 3 Truths about Being a Food & Beverage Employee

 Walking into the kitchen of the Old Faithful Inn Dining Room for the first time, I was immediately overwhelmed.
 I’m sure many who have been in that same position have felt the same – you’ve just spent a whirlwind of a day at orientation and now you get your first look at the place where you will be working for the next three to six months; it’s a lot.
-Like many others, the main thought going through my head at that time was “what in the world have I gotten myself into?”
+Like many others, the main thought going through my head at that time was, “what in the world have I gotten myself into?”

 Prior to working as a Server Assistant and Host at the Old Faithful Inn (OFI), I had never really worked within a Food and Beverage (F&B) department.
-I mean, yes, I had been (and still am) a barista, but to me that didn’t really count – at least not on the same magnitude that working at OFI did.
+I mean, yes, I had been (and still am) a barista, but to me, that didn’t really count – at least not on the same magnitude that working at OFI did.
 Those first few days on the job were absolutely overwhelming, but they were also a bunch of fun; I met some of my best friends during that first week, and I am still in contact with most of them to this day.
-Food and Beverage is a department like no other, and hopefully this gives a little bit of insight on the crazy yet great experience that is the F&B department!
+Food and Beverage is a department like no other, and hopefully, this gives a little bit of insight into the crazy yet great experience that is the F&B department!

 Truth #1 – Give up hope of normal hours

 F&B is unique in that you don’t work normal hours like the housekeeping department or even reservations crew, to an extent.
 Instead, your hours are built around mealtimes, thus you will often go to work way early in the morning before anyone else and/or leave work way after everyone else has gotten off for the day.
 This can sometimes be slightly frustrating because you might have to miss trips put on by the Employee Recreation Program or movie nights hosted by your dorm, but it also makes you closer to your coworkers because you often end up hanging out with each other outside of work due to your similar schedules.